 From what was described, the biggest modification to these two pieces was the addition of simple molding to the drawers, followed by paint and hardware.
 Totally doable.

 I purchased stain-grade molding from Home Depot (in the lumbar section).
-I made sure to measure how much I would need.
-For the 3 drawer dresser and the 6 drawer chest I bought 52 linear feet.
-That gave me a few extra feet to test the stains on, and allow for a mishap or two when making cuts.
+I made sure to measure how much I would need beforehand.
+For the 3 drawer dresser and the 6 drawer chest, I bought 52 linear feet.
+That gave me a few extra feet for testing the stain as well as allow for a mishap or two when making cuts.

-Eric did most of the wood work.
-After we (he) cut the trim to frame each drawer front, we applied the strips with wood glue and held them in place with clamps (great investment at about $1 per clamp at HD!) for 30 minutes.
-Once dry and secure, I gave the newly applied trim a quick once-over with 220 grit sand paper (to match the smoothness of the rest of the dresser).
+Eric did most of the woodwork.
+After he cut the trim to frame each drawer front, we applied the strips with wood glue and held them in place with clamps for 30 minutes.
+Once dry and secure, I gave the newly applied trim a quick once-over with 220 grit sandpaper (to match the smoothness of the rest of the dresser).

 I tested numerous stains and combinations on a leftover piece of molding.
-I was so unimpressed by the Minwax Wood Finish stains compared to the Varathane Wood Stains.
-The Minwax Wood Finish stains were incredibly thin, and had to sit for at least 10 minutes to get a decent amount of color (albeit, this may very well been due to the type of wood I was using).
-The Varathane stains on the other hand, resulted in much richer and more even color.
+I was rather unimpressed by the Minwax Wood Finish stains compared to the Varathane Wood Stains.
+The Minwax Wood Finish stains were incredibly thin and had to sit for at least 10 minutes to get a decent amount of color (albeit, this may very well be due to the type of wood I was using).
+The Varathane stains, on the other hand, resulted in much richer and more even color.
 It was also easier to work with since it was slightly thicker.

 I will say though, that I am a fan of the Minwax pre-stain conditioner.
-After applying the conditioner, I applied Provincial by Varathane.
+After applying the conditioner, I applied Provincial by Varathane to the drawers.
 I decided I wanted it a tad darker though, without enhancing the contrast of the grain (I highly suspected this was going to happen, as pine is a type of wood that does not achieve uniform stain coverage).

 After achieving the color and tone I wanted, I let it dry for 2 days (until the gel stain was no longer ‘tacky’), and then applied a couple of coats of satin-finish polyurethane.
 Note: you don’t have to apply the gel stain over a wood stain, but there are limited color options for the gel, and I wanted some added warmth.

-Hardware was the final step.
-I never thought it would be so difficult.
+Hardware was the final step and I never thought it would be so difficult.
 Well, what actually made it difficult was that I wanted all the gorgeous hardware from Anthropologie, but I refused to pay $8 to $12 per knob (I needed 18+ knobs total).
-After testing out several different options, I inevitably fell in love with the mercury glass knobs I found on the World Market website (2 for $7.98! + shipping) Which is a total steal compared to the other prices I found online.
+After testing out several different options, I inevitably fell in love with the mercury glass knobs I found on the World Market website (2 for $7.98! + shipping), which is a total steal compared to the other prices I found online.